Washington Commanders: Super Bowl XVII champions (1982)

-After the 1982 season Redskins placekicker Mark Moseley was the first and only placekicker in NFL history to be named the NFL's Most Valuable Player; Moseley made 20 of 21 field goals attempted in 1982.
+After the 1982 season Redskins kicker Mark Moseley was the first and only kicker in NFL history to be named the NFL's Most Valuable Player; Moseley made 20 of 21 field goals attempted in 1982.
 Redskins head coach Joe Gibbs also won his first NFL Coach of the Year award in 1982, which was the first of his back-to-back NFL Coach of the Year awards, his second coming in the 1983 NFL season.

 Cornerback Darrell Green and defensive end Charles Mann were selected in the 1983 NFL draft and became key contributors for the team; Green would play his entire 20-year career with the Redskins.
 On October 1, 1983, the Redskins lost to the Green Bay Packers 48–47 in the highest-scoring Monday night football game in history, in which both teams combined for more than 1000 yd of total offense.
-Then during the regular-season finale on December 17, 1983, Moseley set an NFL scoring record with 161 points while Riggins' total of 144 points was second.
+Then during the regular season finale on December 17, 1983, Moseley set an NFL scoring record with 161 points while Riggins' total of 144 points was second.
 This marked the first time since 1951 that the top two scorers in a season played on the same team.
 They dominated the NFL with a 14-win season which included scoring a then NFL record 541 points, many of which came from Riggins, who scored 24 touchdowns.
-Redskins quarterback Joe Theismann would also be named the 1983 NFL's Most Valuable Player, finishing the season with a career-high with 3,714 yards passing and 29 touchdown passes while throwing only 11 interceptions.
+Redskins quarterback Joe Theismann would also be named the 1983 NFL's Most Valuable Player, finishing the season with 3,714 yards passing and 29 touchdown passes while throwing only 11 interceptions.
 In the postseason, the Redskins beat the Los Angeles Rams 51–7.
 The next week, Washington beat the San Francisco 49ers 24–21 in the NFC Championship Game.
 It was their final win of the season because two weeks later, the Raiders beat the Redskins 38–9 in Super Bowl XVIII.

 The Redskins finished the 1984 season with an record and won the NFC East for the third consecutive season.
 However, they lost in the first round of the playoffs to the Chicago Bears, 23–19.
 On November 18, 1985, while playing against the Giants, Theismann broke his leg during a sack by Lawrence Taylor.
 The compound fracture forced him to retire after a 12-year career, during which he had become the Redskins' all-time leader in pass attempts and completions.
 The Redskins finished 3rd in the NFC East behind the Cowboys and missed the wild card to the Giants by virtue of tiebreakers.